Groovy is great for Agile development in general and testing in particular because:

 We now want to test this too and we want to use Groovy to write the tests.
 Unfortunately, Groovy's built-in mock support won't help us here.
 It doesn't allow us to test Java classes like this one as it relies on hooking into Groovy's object lifecycle mechanisms.
-Instead, we can use any of the available Java mocking packages as shown in other frameworks section at the end of this page.
+Instead, we can use any of the available Java mocking packages such as the ones mentioned below.

 Using Other Frameworks

 Sometimes you may wish to consider complementing Groovy's built-in capabilities with one or more of the following frameworks: